Professional Cloud DevOps Engineer

 ---|---|---|

-400 | Bad Request | The request format is invalid (e.g., missing parameters, invalid values). |
+400 | Bad Request | The request format is invalid (e.g., missing required parameters, invalid values). |

 401 | Unauthorized | Invalid authentication credentials or insufficient access permissions. |

-404 | Not Found | The specified resource does not exist (e.g., incorrect resource ID). |
+404 | Not Found | The specified resource does not exist (e.g., invalid resource ID). |

-409 | Conflict | Resource conflict, such as trying to create an instance with a name that already exists. |
+409 | Conflict | Resource conflict, such as during instance creation. |

-429 | Too Many Requests | The API request rate limit has been exceeded. |
+429 | Too Many Requests | API request rate limit has been exceeded. |

 500 | Internal Server Error | An unexpected error occurred on the server side. |

-502 | Bad Gateway | An error occurred at a gateway or proxy server. |
+502 | Bad Gateway | An error occurred at the gateway or proxy. |

-503 | Service Unavailable | The service is down for maintenance or is temporarily unavailable. |
+503 | Service Unavailable | The service is down, under maintenance, or temporarily unavailable. |

-504 | Gateway Timeout | The request timed out (e.g., after waiting a long time for a response). |
+504 | Gateway Timeout | The request timed out (e.g., after a long wait). |

 Practice Test 2: Still Invalid URLs References